yifanwang97/Explainable-fuzzy-integral/README.md

 The training process and results are shown in a text file named "FI_CNN_F1_score.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 #### Conclusion
 Here, all the fuzzy fusion results are evaluated on the combined dataset (fold 1).
+The combined dataset refers to the combination of three datasets: shape, texture, and color-biased datasets.

 | Method | Accuracy |
 |:-------|:--------|